 My educational background includes; a Master’s Degree in Organizational Management and a Bachelor’s degree in Criminal Justice, and a graduate of Northwestern University’s Center for Public Safety, School of Police Staff and Command and the 187th Session of the F.B.I.
 National Academy.

 I am honored and privileged to serve the state as the Assistant Director of Forensic Services.
-In that capacity, I am accountable for all work performed and the staff members of our five laboratories, Denver, Grand Junction, Greeley, Pueblo, and Durango.
-Those five facilities are responsible for collection and preservation of evidence at the crime scene and the subsequent analysis of that evidence.
+In that capacity, I am accountable for all work performed and the staff members for all of our regional and satellite laboratories.
+Our regional full service laboratories are located in Denver, Grand Junction, and Pueblo, with satellite locations in Boulder, Durango, Greeley, and Montrose.
+Those facilities are responsible for collection and preservation of evidence at the crime scene and the subsequent analysis of that evidence.

 I was born and raised in the Windy City—Chicago—and spent 22 ½ years with the Illinois State Police in a variety of positions, from Group Supervisor of the Latent Print section to the Deputy Laboratory Director of the Forensic Science Center at Chicago.
 Over the 6 ½ years as a Deputy Laboratory Director, I was responsible for Criminalistics (Latent Finger Prints, Firearms, Toolmarks, Footwear), Forensic Biology/DNA (collection and analysis of body fluids for the presence of genetic material used for identification purposes), Microscopy (the examination of hairs, fibers and miscellaneous debris), Trace Chemistry (including paint analysis, arson/fire debris, glass analysis, gun shot residue), and Drug Chemistry (analysis of cannabis and all controlled substances).
 I hold a Bachelor of Science degree in Biology from St. Francis University in Joliet, Illinois and will complete my Masters of Science degree in Forensics from the University of Illinois in the spring of 2012.